 Once you are through that most or all the devices have been removed, you can check the device Properties dialog box in Device Manager to see whether the error is resolved.

 PS: You can use Device Remover to remove any extra hardware.
-You can also show non-present devices by tweaking Environment Variables and remove the old device drivers.
+You can also show non-present devices by tweaking Environment Variables and removing the old device drivers.
 Device Cleanup Tool will help you remove multiple or all old, non-present devices from your Windows computer.
 GhostBuster can help you remove old, unused, hidden device drivers.
 In case you have issues with Unknown Drivers, then this post will help you identify & troubleshoot Unknown Devices.

 Let us know if it helped you to fix your problem with the device.

-Tomorrow we will see how you can fix Error Code 19, Windows cannot start this hardware device.
 More Device Manager Error Codes and their solutions here.